CES 2023: Companies tout environmental innovations - ExBulletin

 Goodyear did not specify how much carbon is saved in the new tire’s manufacturing process, or how much energy is saved through rolling efficiency.

-A lot depends on the type of vehicle and the type of tires used, said CEO Rich Kramer.
+A lot depends on the type of vehicle and the type of tires used, says CEO Rich Kramer.

 But the company’s raw material line seems to be heading in the right direction.
 There are many materials used in tires, and this new material shifts from petroleum products to surplus soybean oil to maintain flexibility. .
 Improves grip and fuel economy with silica from rice husk waste residue.
 The list goes on and on, but Kramer says the tire is an important step towards the company’s goal of achieving zero emissions by 2050.